 We build partnerships between families, researchers and health professionals.
-We have a learning programme called 'Building a Partnership' to support Family Faculty members to be partners in research.
+We have a learning programme called 'Building a Partnership' to support parents to be partners in research.
 Family Faculty members identify research related topics they would like to know more about and as a team we set up a workshop to investigate the subject together.